-- Special Purpose Vehicle – a company especially created for the joint venture agreement.
+- Special Purpose Vehicle – a company specially created for the joint venture.
 Often known as a special purpose vehicle (“SPV”) company and the most common structure.
 We find SPVs can work well for commercial transactions involving commercial property;

 - Partnership or limited liability partnership (LLP); or

 - Collaboration Agreement – which generally does not involve the creation of a new vehicle.

 Where a new limited company is set up for the Joint Venture, typical issues to consider include :-

 - IP – who will own the technology and other intellectual property?

 - Duration – Is the joint venture to be of fixed term or indefinite duration?
 If fixed term, is there an overall exit strategy?

 - Termination – can a shareholder terminate the joint venture early (e.g. on material breach, insolvency, change of control)?

 - Sale of interest in JV company – Is a shareholder permitted to exit by transferring it’s shares?
 If so will the other party have the right to first refusal?